ozanMSFT/pytorch-wiki/Docker-image-build-on-CircleCI.md

-The config of docker image  now live at https://github.com/pytorch/pytorch/tree/master/.circleci/docker And we have weekly jobs to rebuild all the images:  https://github.com/pytorch/pytorch/blob/master/.circleci/config.yml#L5695-L5751  (this link might not work if we ever update config.yml file, so please search for “docker_build_job” to be sure)

-and you can find existing images (both permanent and weekly) at [http://docker.pytorch.org](http://docker.pytorch.org/)  which will be updated hourly by this job: https://github.com/pytorch/pytorch/blob/master/.circleci/config.yml#L5752-L5776 (for same reason as above, you can search “ecr_gc_job” to be sure)
+The config of docker image  now live at https://github.com/pytorch/pytorch/tree/master/.circleci/docker and you can find existing images (both permanent and weekly) at [http://docker.pytorch.org](http://docker.pytorch.org/)  which will be updated hourly by this job: https://github.com/pytorch/pytorch/blob/master/.circleci/config.yml#L5752-L5776 (for same reason as above, you can search “ecr_gc_job” to be sure)